-Most owners of motor homes and large trailers have probably experienced the challenge of driving in high gusty winds.
-Add some passing semi’s and it can soon turn into what could only be described as a white-knuckle drive.
+Owners of motorhomes and large trailers have likely experienced the challenge of driving in high, gusty winds.
+Add passing semi-trucks and cars, and your trip can soon turn into what could only be described as a white-knuckle drive.
 Driving an RV in high winds is a formidable challenge and one you shouldn’t take lightly.

 Not all wind or turbulence requires you to pull over.
 So, how much wind is too much?
-There is no correct answer for this question as there are many rig designs and specific configurations.
-Factors such as vehicle weight, departure angle (distance from the rear axle center to the rear bumper), weight distribution, body height, presence of any steering aids, correct alignment specifications and even tire pressures can all effect vehicle handling in high winds.
-Driver skill and experience also come into play when assessing a safe speed, or if it is even wise to travel in any given conditions.
+This depends on the rig design and specific configurations of your RV.
+Factors such as vehicle weight, departure angle (distance from the rear axle center to the rear bumper), weight distribution, body height, presence of steering aids, correct alignment specifications, and even tire pressure can all affect vehicle handling in high winds.
+Driver skill and experience also come into play when assessing a safe speed.

 So let’s talk numbers, actual wind speeds.
-Your RV can be effected by as little as a 10 mile an hour breeze.
-At wind speeds of 15 to 20 MPH the effect increases dramatically.
-Winds near 30 MPH and higher may not be safe for some RV’s to travel at highway speeds, and this is especially true if the conditions include imbedded gusts.
+Your RV can be affected by as little as a 10 MPH breeze.
+At wind speeds of 15-to-20 MPH, the effect increases dramatically.
+Winds near 30 MPH and higher may not be safe for some RV’s to travel at highway speeds, and this is especially true if the conditions include embedded gusts.

-Fortunately, sustained high gusty winds are not all that common, but more associated with short term weather patterns, such as fronts moving through, and squalls.
-Therefore, these are better waited out in the comfort of your RV in camp or at a rest stop where you can position your RV in an optimal location away from direct wind.
+Fortunately, sustained high gusty winds are not all that common but are more associated with short-term weather patterns, such as fronts moving through, and squalls.
+These are better waited out in the comfort of your RV in camp or at a rest stop where you can position your RV in an optimal location away from direct wind.

-Another smart way to deal with an otherwise “White Knuckle” day, is to re-route your trip via a slower secondary highway or service road.
-Driving at speeds of 30 to 40 MPH are not subjected to the same wind effect as found on the higher speed freeways and like highways.
+Another smart way to deal with an otherwise “white knuckle” day is to re-route your trip via a slower secondary highway or service road.
+Driving at speeds of 30 to 40 MPH won’t subject you to the same compounded wind effect as found on higher-speed freeways and highways.
 While it may take a little longer, you will probably enjoy the trip much more and even have time and focus to enjoy the sights and scenery.

 So, check the weather and drive safe.